s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 - The database may crash at any time, including halfway through appending a record to the log.
 Bitcask files include checksums, allowing such corrupted parts of the log to be detected and ignored.
 - Log files are immutable, so we can write with multithread to the same file.

-why don’t you update the file in place, overwriting the old value with the new value?
+Why don’t you update the file in place, overwriting the old value with the new value?
 An append-only design turns out to be good for several reasons:
+ - Concurrency and crash recovery are much simpler. leaving you worry with a file containing part of the old and part of the new value spliced together.
+ - Appending much faster than random writes especially on magnetic spinning-disk hard drives.
+ - Merging old segments avoids the problem of data files getting fragmented over time.
+Hash table index also has limitations:
+-